Offer Image Discover the Hidden Strategies

 When done well, Acquisition sets your Activation activities up for success.
 However, if your offers and lead magnets aren’t targeted to the website visitors most likely to buy from you, you’re sabotaging your Activation efforts.
 Untargeted offers and lead magnets crowd your sales pipeline with unqualified leads.
 At this point, leads become a vanity metric until you optimize your Acquisition tactics to produce qualified leads.

 Acquisition feeds Activation, but it also guides Awareness.
 If you’re getting a good amount of traffic, but they aren’t converting on your lead magnets, two things could be happening.
-First, your offer may not be targeted enough or exciting enough for your visitors to take action.
+First, your offer may not be targeted or exciting enough for your visitors to act.

 3. Activation

-Activation is about nurturing and qualifying leads further as a good fit for your product, and then get them to “raise their hand” to convert to a paying customer.
-An easy way to picture what happens in Activation is thinking of leads in terms of temperature (cold, warm, and hot).
+Activation is about lead nurturing and qualifying leads further as a good fit for your product and then getting them to “raise their hand” to convert to a paying customer.
+An easy way to picture what happens in Activation is by considering leads in terms of temperature: cold, warm, and hot.

-• Cold.
-A person who comes in cold — they have little to no knowledge of your brand — to your website and converts on a lead magnet is not ready to be sold to.
+• Cold: A person who comes in cold with little to no knowledge of your brand to your website and converts on a lead magnet is not ready to be sold to.
 You need to further qualify them as someone likely to buy from you.

-Activation’s success relies on both the tactics and plays you use AND the quality of your Awareness and Acquisition efforts.
-If you’re getting the right traffic to convert on lead magnets, Activation will most likely be successful, as will the If you’re getting the wrong traffic and low-quality leads, Activation will suffer.
+Activation’s success relies on the tactics you use AND the quality of your Awareness and Acquisition efforts.
+If you’re getting the right traffic to convert on lead magnets, Activation will most likely be successful.
+If you’re getting the wrong traffic and low-quality leads, Activation will suffer.

 4. Revenue